diggingforfire/infowijs-assignment/README.md

 * When it comes to ORM, the options are a bit limited.
 There is a reactive API for hibernate, but it requires non-final members for proxying and lazy loading.
 That doesn't work well with Kotlin, which promotes immutability.
 [Sqldelight](https://github.com/sqldelight/sqldelight) looks promising, but I ended up going the simple route and used SqlClientTemplates.
 They work for simple use cases, but there is a lot of manual SQL writing, mapping, not an easy way of doing transactions etc.

+* Appointments have a code (UUID) property for sharing purposes.
+In a real system, people would probably be logged in and authorized to view something instead of hiding it behind a hard to guess id (or maybe not :)).

 Given more time, I would have added:

 * a nice ORM (with entities, repositories etc)
+* authentication
 * a decent DI container
 * unit/integration/e2e tests
 * architecture diagrams